A Husband Tries to Mess with Texas

 It wasn’t clear what type of poison he used on that occasion.

-On a subsequent try, he gave her vitamin capsules laced with barium carbonate.
+On a subsequent try, he gave her vitamin capsules laced with the poison barium carbonate.
 Still, she lived.

 At some point, he switched to arsenic, which he probably put in her food and a bottle of wine left anonymously on their porch.